kmcconnell/krisz-writes/_books/walter-writes/00-foreword.md

 **Chapters coming soon.
 Many adventures to share.**

-â€” Walter í°º (with help from Krisz & Jacob)
+â€” Walter ğŸº (with help from Krisz & Jacob)

 ---